Visit Historic California in Tuolumne County | San Francisco Travel

 Sierra Train No 3

-Visit Historic California in Toulumne County
+Visit Historic California in Tuolumne County

 Just two-and-a-half hours from San Francisco, Tuolumne County is a rich destination for California history and the gateway to Yosemite Park.